keithcdodd/CICADA/README.md

-# CADICA
+# CICADA
-Computer-Assisted Denoising Independent Component Analysis for rs-fMRI
+Comprehensive Independent Component Analysis Denoising Assistant (for resting and task-based functional magnetic resonance analysis)

 # Installation
-CADICA requires FSL and matlab or octave (tested on matlab 2022a).
+CICADA requires FSL and matlab or octave (tested on matlab 2022a).
 Otherwise, this can be just be downloaded as a folder for the user.
 It is highly recommended that fMRIPrep has also been run on the data of interest ahead of time.

 # Requirements/Inputs
-CADICA assumes fMRIPrep has previously been run on the data and CADICA is written to run smoothly with fMRIPrep output.
-CADICA takes advantage of the subject specific segmented probability masks (from fMRIPrep/FreeSurfer) and confound outputs from fMRIPrep to aid in selection of noise components.
-If fMRIPrep is not run, CADICA can be easily modified to run without it.
-In its simplest form, one can use the template space's GM, WM, and CSF masks and comment out the use of the confounds to aid in noise identification selection.
-CADICA should remain effective and robust for most data even with these changes.
+CICADA can work with any preprocessed (warped to adult MNI space, but ideally not yet smoothed) but is well optimized for running on fMRIPrep outputs.
+CICADA can take advantage of the subject specific segmented probability masks (e.g., from fMRIPrep/FreeSurfer) and uses confound outputs (e.g., from fMRIPrep) to aid in selection of noise components.
+If fMRIPrep is not run, CICADA can be easily modified to run without it.
+In its simplest form, one can use the template space's GM, WM, and CSF masks to aid in noise identification selection.
+CICADA should remain effective and robust for most data sets, including resting-state and task-based analyses.

 # Example Walkthrough
 Will fill in later